 Relationship to WCAG

-These tutorials provide guidance on how to implement best practice solutions that meet WCAG 2.0 in different situations.
+These tutorials provide best-practice guidance on implementing accessibility in different situations.
 They combine WCAG 2.0 success criteria and techniques from various conformance levels.
 Each tutorial page lists the specific success criteria and techniques used on that page.
-A more comprehensive coverage of the requirements, see the normative WCAG 2.0 standard and its supporting materials, such as How to Meet WCAG 2.0: A customizable quick reference.
+A more comprehensive coverage of the normative WCAG 2.0 standard and its supporting materials is provided in How to Meet WCAG 2.0: A customizable quick reference.

 - How People with Disabilities Use the Web: An introduction covering a variety of disabilities, including age-related impairments